GrapeJordison/GrapeJordison/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on audit of documents and contracts
+- 🌱 I’m currently learning Data Science on Comunidade DS
+- ⚡ One fact about: I love cats 😻

 <!--
 **GrapeJordison/GrapeJordison** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.